 Haley supports Rice Alliance programs including student initiatives Ignite, OwlSpark, Owl Open and the Rice Business Plan Competition.
 She also assists with Rice Alliance community-focused entrepreneurial efforts.
 She served as an intern for the 2016 RED Labs Accelerator cohort which is a collaborative effort with Rice Universityâ€™s OwlSpark Accelerator.
 Prior to joining the Rice Alliance, Haley worked in digital marketing for the Dothan Eagle newspaper and in athletic media relations at Auburn University.
-She graduated with B.A. in public relations with minor in business from Auburn and is currently earning her masters in public relations from the University of Houston.
+She graduated with B.A. in public relations with minor in business from Auburn and earned her masters in public relations from the University of Houston.

 Thomas Kraft, Entrepreneur-in-residence

 Dr. Kraft is the Entrepreneur-in-residence for Rice Alliance.
 His academic background covers mechanical and electrical engineering and Math and business from Stanford and UCLA before his doctoral program at Rice.
 Dr. Kraft holds 19 US Patents and has found several medical device and medical robotics companies after being part of the NASA Mission Control Center design effort.
 In addition to teaching at UCLA, Dr. Kraft was previously an adjunct Professor of Math for HCC and a visiting lecturer on creativity.
 At Rice, Dr. Kraft is focusing on increasing collaboration between Rice MBA students and the science and engineering departments at Rice in developing new commercialization ventures.